-Description This command displays event control settings for events including whether the event is suppressed or
+Description This command displays event control settings for events including whether the event is suppressed or generated and the severity level for the event.

 If no options are specified all events, alarms and traps are listed.

 Parameters application - Only displays event control for the specified application.